EsranurGalipKayahan/Math-Quiz/README.md

 - `views` this contains code to define what the DOM will look like.
 They will create the DOM element and give it back.
 They should never read from/write to the dom, that is what the handlers do.
 - `data.js` this is our data model.
 Anything we need to store in the browser we place inside the data file

-# Backlog

-So what should be built?
-Below is a collection of user stories you can choose from.
-Stories inside of each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!
-Feel free to get creative.

 ## Must-Haves

 > these are necessary for basic usability